-Division: Student Life Funding: Sub-Div/College: Baseline: New Program Department: Office for Students with Disabilities Baseline: On-going Program \bowtie Prepared By: Gonzalo C. Centeno One-time: SSF Category: Student Development and Retention Division Rank: 1 Proposal Title: OSD Services and Accommodations
+Division: Adm & Finance Funding: Sub-Div/College: Baseline: New Program Department: Public Safety Baseline: On-going Program Prepared By: Chief Bohannon One-time: $\boxtimes$ SSF Category: Student Development Division Rank: Proposal Title: Public Safety Student Professionals

 1. Program Overview - What do we want to achieve?
 (Include program description and objectives; number of student served; courses/programs the activity is related to and how the activity will further the objectives of the courses/programs.